-303 foals were born in our foaling unit in 2021, an increase on the 219 born in 2019 and 270 in 2020.
-We welcomed 37 foals (2020: 30) owned by the stud and syndicate partners including first foals by Phoenix of Spain as well as proven sires Invincible Spirit, Night of Thunder, Starspangledbanner and Showcasing.
+Three hundred and nineteen foals were born in our foaling unit in 2022 (2021:303), another year-on-year increase.
+There were 219 born in 2019.
+We welcomed thirty-eight foals owned by the stud and syndicate partners (2021: 37).
+These included foals by proven sires Invincible Spirit, Dark Angel, Night of Thunder, Mehmas, Starspangledbanner and Showcasing.